Are You Ready?

 Our study skills course has been developed to help the student to read and understand college-level texts; to write coherent, relevant notes; to prioritize academic needs; and to take tests in an efficient, productive manner.

 Success in arithmetic, elementary algebra, and problem solving are addressed through this important area.
-Math is often a stumbling block for entering freshman.
+Math is often a stumbling block for entering freshmen.
 Courses such as MATH 090, Fundamentals of Math, are designed to calm fears for "math phobics" and challenge those who may understand introductory concepts but want a refresher in the basics of algebra.

 The Math Specialist also supervises a tutoring program designed to offer day and evening assistance to students in most levels of college math.